 • See the sustainable development of our inland, north and west;

-• Expand family-based immigration to offset our declining birth rate and aging population;
+• Utilise family-based immigration to offset our declining birth rate and aging population;

-• Balance our migrant intake based on criteria that will sustain long-term population growth and preclude racial, cultural or ethnic discrimination.
+• Balance our migrant intake based on criteria that will provide for sustainable long-term population growth and preclude racial, cultural or ethnic discrimination.l

 The DLP rejects politically imposed multiculturalism.
 Instead, we believe in fostering a cosmopolitan community.